Malaysia - Facts

 • Important pre-arrival information:

-• From January 1, 2024, all international travellers entering Malaysia either by sea or air must must complete a Malaysia Digital Arrival Card before entering the country.
+• Since the start of 2024, all international travellers entering Malaysia either by sea or air must must complete a Malaysia Digital Arrival Card before entering the country.
 Your trip must be within 3 days (including the date of submission).
 See Formalities for details.

 • The Federation of Malaysia consists of thirteen states, eleven stretched out on the long peninsula between Thailand and Singapore plus the states of Sabah and Sarawak on the north/north-west coast of the island of Borneo (Indonesian: Kalimantan).